prakharmrsl/easypcceo.github.io/pages/gaming-desks/best-gaming-desks.md

 While it's a great pass time, hours on end of sitting in front of a screen can grow quite uncomfortable.
 Having the proper desk for you can drastically reduce if not eliminate this issue.

 Furthermore, having a sweet gaming desk completes your setup.
-Think about it: you invest so much in an amazing PC with cool case fans and LEDs, an mouse/mousepad and keyboard, headset, monitor, etc. Why should you settle for a sub-par gaming desk?
+Think about it: you invest so much in an amazing PC with cool case fans and LEDs, a mouse/mousepad and keyboard, headset, monitor, etc. Why should you settle for a sub-par gaming desk?

 ![Atlantic](/img/desk/atlantic.jpeg)